Hume Dam

-Hume Dam, formerly the Hume Weir, is a major dam across the Murray River downstream of its junction with the Mitta River in the Riverina region of New South Wales, Australia.
-The dam's purpose includes flood mitigation, hydro-power, irrigation, water supply and conservation.
+The Hume Dam, formerly the Hume Weir, is a major dam across the Murray River downstream of its junction with the Mitta River in the Riverina region of New South Wales, Australia.
+The dam's purpose includes flood mitigation, hydro-power, irrigation and water supply.
 The impounded reservoir is called Lake Hume, formerly the Hume Reservoir.
-It is a gated concrete gravity dam with four earth embankments and twenty-nine vertical undershot gated concrete overflow spillways.
+The concrete gravity dam with four embankments has twenty-nine vertical undershot gated concrete overflow spillways.

 The dam is part of the Engineering Works of the River Murray that are listed as a National Engineering Landmark by Engineers Australia, as part of its Engineering Heritage Recognition Program.

 Location

-Constructed over a 17-year period between 1919 and 1936, the Hume Dam is located approximately 11 km east of the city of Albury.
+Constructed over a 17-year period between 1919 and 1936, the Hume Dam is approximately 11 km east of the city of Albury.
 The dam was built, involving a workforce of thousands, by a consortium of NSW and Victorian government agencies that included the Water Resources Commission of New South Wales, the Public Works Department of New South Wales, and the State Rivers and Water Supply Commission of Victoria.

 Supplies to the construction site were delivered via rail, through the construction of a branch siding from the Wodonga – Cudgewa railway.
 Hume Dam is jointly managed by Victorian and New South Wales authorities on behalf of the Murray-Darling Basin Authority.
 Goulburn-Murray Water manages water and land located in Victoria, and the New South Wales State Water Corporation is responsible for day-to-day operation and maintenance and the management of major remedial works at the dam.